What is Cash Drag and How to Reduce it?

 What problems does cash drag create?

-As the market increases in value over time, sitting on uninvested cash will directly mean that your portfolio is getting left behind your benchmark.
+As the market increases in value over time, holding cash will directly mean that your portfolio is getting left behind your benchmark.
 Every dollar not invested is – on average - a missed positive return.

 An example of cash drag in action

-As a portfolio manager, you often want to invest right up to the edge of what’s possible.
+A portfolio manager often wants to invest to the edge of what’s possible.
 Imagine for a moment that you have 1% in cash.
-You want to invest that cash pro-rata across your portfolio.
+You want to deploy that cash pro-rata across your portfolio.
 But how much of the 1% do you dare deploy?

 The decision puts a lot at stake.
-If you invest too much, you might become a borrower, and that could lead to heavy fines and the need to issue a breach report to your investors.
-But you can’t afford to invest too little, either.
-If you leave cash sitting uninvested, you might be missing opportunities to create alpha.
+If you invest too much, you might become a borrower, leading to heavy fines and the need to issue a breach report to your investors.
+But if you leave cash sitting uninvested, you miss opportunities for returns.

-You need to know with total certainty how much you can invest; whether it’s 99% of your cash or 99.9% of it.
+You need to know with certainty how much you can invest, whether 99% of your cash or 99.9% of it.

 Fee pressure has made reducing cash drag even more important

-Given the state of the investment industry, peak performance has never been more important.
-A PWC report predicts fees will continue to decline through to 2025, reinforcing the need to reduce cash drag to improve investment performance.
+Given the state of the investment industry, peak performance has never been more critical.
+A PWC report predicts fees will continue to decline, reinforcing the need to reduce cash drag to improve investment performance.

-This trend is increasing competition between asset managers, a reality that makes performance, and reducing cash drag, even more important.
-If a portfolio manager can be more invested by even a small amount, they may see a one-basis-point increase in return, causing their performance to rise relative to their peers.
-And a bump in performance increases the chances of higher net new money.
+This trend is increasing competition between asset managers, a reality that makes performance and reducing cash drag even more important.
+If a portfolio manager can be more invested by even a tiny amount, they may see a three bps (0.03%) increase in return, causing their performance to rise relative to their peers.
+A bump in performance increases the chances of higher net new money.

 It all comes down to the main goals - deliver outperformance and grow your AuM.